New Jersey Route 17: Route description

 In Hasbrouck Heights, the lanes split with the Bendix Diner located between the traffic lanes at the intersection of CR 40 (Williams Avenue), the northernmost traffic light on Route 17.
-At the interchange with US 46, which only features access to the eastbound direction of US 46, Route 17 drops to two lanes in each direction and continues north with the lanes merging back together as the road interchanges with CR 55 (Terrace Avenue) at an interchange.
+At the interchange with US 46, which only features access to the eastbound direction of US 46, Route 17 drops to two lanes in each direction and continues north with the lanes merging back together as the road interchanges with CR 55 (Terrace Avenue).
 The road enters Hackensack with the lanes splitting again for the long interchange with I-80.
-Along this strip, the road is again three lanes in each direction and includes an interchange with CR 57 (Summit Avenue), crossing into Lodi and heading across New York, Susquehanna and Western Railway's Lodi Branch line.
-The lanes rejoin upon splitting from I-80 with a lane dropping in each direction at the CR 56 (Essex Street) interchange on the Maywood border.
+Along this strip, the road is again three lanes in each direction and includes an interchange with CR 57 (Summit Avenue), crossing into Lodi and heading across the now-defunct New York, Susquehanna and Western Railway's Lodi Branch line.
+The lanes rejoin upon splitting from I-80 with a lane dropping in each direction at the CR 56 (Essex Street) and CR 59 (Maywood Avenue) interchange on the Maywood border.
 This portion of the highway is subject to frequent congestion.
 Route 17 continues north through commercial areas, crossing into Rochelle Park where the route passes over New York, Susquehanna and Western Railway's New Jersey Subdivision line and interchanges with CR 62 (Passaic Street) before entering Paramus.

 At the CR 61 (Farview Avenue) interchange, the road regains a third lane in each direction.
 Route 17 passes by the Westfield Garden State Plaza shopping mall on the west side of the road before coming to an interchange with Route 4.
 Route 17 is flanked by businesses and shopping malls for most of its length in Paramus.
-Following Route 4, the road interchanges with Century Road.
+Following Route 4, the road has an interchange with Century Road.
 Route 17 comes to a partial interchange with the Garden State Parkway, with access limited to northbound-to-northbound and southbound-to-southbound movements between the two roads.
 North of the Garden State Parkway, Route 17 features interchanges for Midland Avenue, the Paramus Park shopping mall and an industrial park, and CR 80 (Ridgewood Avenue) just north of the Fashion Center shopping mall.